APTrust/userguide/docs/partner_tools.md

 * [Windows 64-bit, v 2.1](https://s3.amazonaws.com/aptrust.public.download/partner-apps/windows/APTrust_PartnerTools_Windows_V2.1.zip)

+Each of these tools returns specific exit codes, so you can integrate them into your scripts.
 You can view any program's built-in documentation by passing the --help flag.

 ## List of Partner Tools